 Capital credits are allocated based on the dollar value of individual electric use.
 So, the amount of the credit is directly proportionate to the amount of electricity purchased by a Deep East Texas Electric Cooperative member.

-As a not for profit organization, Deep East provided over 600 thousand dollars in capital credits to 20,812 members in December of 2013.
+As a not for profit organization, Deep East returned $920,854 to its members in December of 2018.
+To date, DETEC has returned over $24 million to its members.